sjl/.plan/README.markdown

   table?
 No problem!  `(tween-place! (car (slot-value (gethash 'foo table) 'myslot)) 500 2.0 #'tween-linear)`  I shudder to think how you'd do this in a language without macros...
+* Added support for running [Bones][]' test suite on [CCL][].
+Up til now I've just been using [SBCL][] for development, but I accidentally opened the wrong REPL today and didn't notice until I got a traceback for something stupid I typed, so apparently it Just Works™ on CCL too.
+SBCL is currently much faster, but I'm pretty pleased that it runs correctly on another implementation with zero extra effort.
+It's *so* nice to be working in a language with an *actual standard*.
+I put the CCL testing into the precommit hook to help keep me honest going forward.
+* Ported two GDL games (`hanoi7_bugfix` and `aipsrovers01`) into Bones' `examples/` directory.
+Now that I can write `not/1` it was trivial, and should be trivial for all GDL games.
+It is *really* tedious to do by hand though, so I really want to write a GDL to Bones translator.
+But to do that I think I need to sort out the `assert`/`retract` situation.
+* I've been thinking about the best way to implement the rule assertion/retraction UI in Bones and I have a few ideas.
+The current stopgap UI of "all the parts of a predicate need to be defined in a single `(rules ...)` call" is *really* awful to work with.

+  There are a few ways I could solidify this.
+One way would be to delay compilation of all the predicates until you call a top-level `(compile)`, at which point all the predicates would be compiled and fixed forever.
+This would let you split apart the rules, but not assert/retract things at runtime without rebuilding the entire WAM, which is kind of shitty.

+  On the other end, I could implement full dynamic assertion/retraction.
+This would be the most flexible, but has drawbacks.
+There would probably be a lot of wasted compilation: if you do `(fact (foo 1)) (fact (bar 2)) (fact (baz 3))` it would compile `foo` three times, throwing the first two away.
+I'd also need to implement a garbage collection algorithm for the code store, which seems like a lot of work and a large cost at runtime.

+  An idea I've been rolling around in my head is to try to trade off some flexibility for speed by using a kind of "stack-based" assertion/retraction scheme.
+You would add rules one at a time and it would delay compiling them until you call `(allocate-logic-stack-frame)`, at which point it would compile everything and record the current top of the code store (and which predicates have been defined).
+Then you could define more predicates, as long as they weren't already used in a previous "frame", and freeze the frame again to use them.
+When you want to retract, you would only be able to pop an entire frame of predicates in one go.

+  This gives you less control -- you can only retract entire frames, and if you want to retract something you defined way back at the start you're also forced to retract everything that came later.
+But the benefit is that you don't have to suffer useless recompilation, and you don't need to wait for garbage collection.

+  This is probably my GGP mindset showing, because this would be perfect for using with GDL.
+When you receive the rules of the game you compile them all, and freeze the stack.
+Then for each state you can just compile and push the `next` and `does` predicates into the new top frame, and pop it when you're finished examining the state.